Iván Ledezma

-Iván Patricio Ledezma Ahumada (born 19 June 1995) is a Chilean footballer currently playing for Cobreloa of the Primera B de Chile.
+Iván Patricio Ledezma Ahumada (born 19 June 1995) is a Chilean footballer who plays as a midfielder for Deportes Copiapó of the Primera B de Chile.

 Club career

 After his stints with Cobreloa, Coquimbo Unido, Audax Italiano and Deportes Antofagasta, Ledezma joined Rangers de Talca in the second half of 2023.

 Ledezma returned to Cobreloa for the 2025 season.
+The next season, he switched to Deportes Copiapó.

 International career

 Ledezma represented Chile U20 at the Torneo Cuatro Naciones Chile 2014.